uplink-systems/Terraform-Modules/modules/azuredevops/README.md

 ### Azure DevOps users

-As of 2024/11/12 the AzDO terraform provider has only a data source to get users' attribute values but no resource to create one.
-Therefore, to ensure that all modules are working as expected, all users that are used in the code must be created manually in the AzDO organisation.
-Otherwise the modules fail.
+As of 2024/11/12 the AzDO terraform provider has only a data source to get users' attribute values but no resource to create one without using entitlement resources.
+Therefore, to ensure that all modules are working as expected, all users that are used in the code must exist in the AzDO organisation before applying the modules' code.
+Otherwise the deployment fails.